Social Change Corps

 Shut Out Trafficking

 In 2014, my team with UNICEF USA’s End Trafficking project and the National Consortium for Academics and Sport (NCAS) partnered to create Shut Out Trafficking, targeting 10 college and university campuses annually across the United States.
-The program engages prominent student-athletes, coaches, athletic administrators, survivors and students to speak out and educate peers during a one-week program at each university.
-Our goal is to empower campus communities to speak out and take action against human trafficking.
+The program engages prominent student-athletes, coaches, athletic administrators, survivors, and students to speak out and educate their peers during a one-week program at each university.
+Our goal was to empower campus communities to speak out and take action against human trafficking.